 When taken on a regular basis, it can boost the level of antioxidants in your body and reduce the level of oxidative stress that you’re exposed to.

-Due to this long term health orientation, astaxanthin is most popular among health conscious older adults, which is great because this is exactly the population that stands the best chance of benefiting from this supplement.
+Astaxanthin finds wide use among health-conscious older adults, which is great because this is exactly the population that stands the best chance of benefiting from this supplement.

 How we ranked

 Since astaxanthin is a supplement that’s undergone a lot of scientific research, we hewed pretty close to the clinical recommendations with regards to dosage when formulating our rankings.
 Here were the criteria we used: